Maine Medical Center

 Curriculum

-The MMC Pediatric Residency Program at BBCH has 20 pediatric residents (8 PGY-1, 6 PGY-2, 6 PGY-3), and a pediatric chief resident.
+The MaineHealth Maine Medical Center (MHMMC) pediatric residency program has 20 pediatric residents (8 PGY-1, 6 PGY-2, 6 PGY-3), and a pediatric chief resident.
 Our program recently expanded and will be recruiting 8 residents per year going forward.
 In addition, our combined internal medicine/pediatric residency program has four residents per year.

 Each academic year is comprised of 26 two-week blocks.
 During X blocks rotations, you will not have continuity clinic.
 During Y blocks rotations, you will have additional continuity clinics embedded in the two weeks.
 Continuity clinic days will include well child checks and follow up with patients that you see longitudinally.
 The program curriculum is as follows: